Cabins and Chapels

 My friend Steve told me years ago that I should think more about a tipi and had sent me some links for them and some look bigger inside than the first floor of my house.
 Or maybe I should buy a yurt.

-But I don’t want portable.
+But I don’t want a portable cabin.
 I want permanent.
 And part of all this is that I want to build it, not assemble it.
+What would a modern-day Thoreau do?

 Living Tiny